 Another delicious way to enjoy sweet basil and olive oil is pesto, a piquant sauce that will liven up any dish.

 Even the very best of chiropractic help, or medicine for that matter, will not save you if your family eats rubbish.
-Consuming anti inflammatory foods like extra virgin olive oil on a daily basis is what protects not only your muscles and joints but the inner linings of your arteries and organs from becoming red and angry.
+Consuming anti inflammatory foods like EVOO in your olive garden salad dressing on a daily basis is what protects not only your muscles and joints but the inner linings of your arteries and organs from becoming red and angry.

-And to be honest the average salad, iceberg lettuce and few slithers of tomato, is deadly dull; that's what's dished up most often in the name of a salad.
-Add colour and our olive garden salad dressing for more tasty greens.
+And to be honest the average salad, iceberg lettuce and few slithers of tomato, is deadly dull; that's what's dished up most often in the name of greens.
+Add colour and our olive garden salad dressing for a more tasty meal.

 Better still, add a dollop of our homemade quick hummus.